yezhiyi9670/LuckyTool-relic/website/docs/en/guide/launcher.md

 ## FolderLayout

-- Set folder 4 x 4 layout
-- Set the icon width in the folder
+- Set the number of layout columns in the folder

 ## RecentTaskList